gitongatonny/Prolog_101/README.md

 # Prolog101s

-This repo contains **Prolog** problems with their respective solutions.
+This repo contains **Prolog** based problems along with their respective Prolog code solutions.